Bg

 Some advocates argue are not part of a BLW foods approach, but it’s actually quite common for parents and nutrition and feeding professionals alike to practice a combination of both baby-led and traditional weaning.

 The term “weaning” isn’t used to mean a quick transition away from breast milk or formula.
-All weaning is meant to complement breastmilk or formula intake and to slowly transition your baby to a solid foods diet.
+All types of baby weaning plans are meant to complement breastmilk or formula intake and to slowly transition your baby to a solid foods diet.
 Until then, breastmilk and/or formula remain the primary source of nutrition until one year of age, and it’s important not to reduce these feedings once solids are introduced.
 Babies will naturally reduce their milk or formula feedings on their own as they begin to consume more solid food.

 Baby-led weaning (also known as baby-led feeding) should begin at to ensure the baby's digestive and immune systems have enough time to properly develop.
 Additionally, your baby should show the following signs of readiness before beginning BLW: